Puppy Trainer F.A.Q.

 9. Is There a Distance Requirement For How Far Away I Can Live?

-No, but we do require that you attend weekly classes in Lititz, PA.
+No, but we do require that you attend 2-4 classes a month in Lititz, PA.

 10. Who Is Responsible For The Puppy If I Have An Emergency Or Go On Vacation?